Lower Division Courses

 ENVS 322 (POLS 375) Global Environmental Politics 3 Credits

 Unique interdisciplinary examination of the historical, philosophical, and moral consequences of human interaction with the global environment by focusing on the relevant local, national and international governments, national and indigenous peoples, non-governmental organizations (NGOs), regimes and industries.
-Spring and Summer.
+This course is offered through the School for Field Studies program.
+Please contact the Environmental Studies Department Chair for additional information.

 ENVS 326 (SOCI 383) Environmental Sociology 3 Credits